 In today's digital age, it's crucial to discuss your digital estate with your adult children.
 This includes online accounts, digital assets, and social media profiles.
 Appoint someone as your “digital executor.”

 Share your wishes regarding who should have access to these accounts and what should be done with them in the event of your passing.
-Ensuring your digital documents are handled in a way that aligns with your preferences can provide peace of mind.
+Ensuring your digital documents are handled according to your preferences can provide peace of mind.

 Long-term financial stability